Sbussiso/ollama-ai-trader/README.md

 ## Configuration (`config.json`)

 Quick start:
-- Copy `example_config.json` to `config.json` in the project root.
+- Rename `example_config.json` to `config.json` in the project root.
 - Fill in your real Coinbase API key and secret values.
-- `config.json` is already in `.gitignore` and will not be committed.
+Coinbase credentials are optional paper trading is the default.

 `config.json` supports both nested and flat formats.
 Recommended nested structure: